-A conspiracy theory going around is that Poco name the first smartphone of their x-series, the Poco X2 to directly compete Realme X2.
+A conspiracy theory is going around that Poco name the first smartphone of their x-series, the Poco X2 to directly compete Realme X2.
 So which is the better X2?
-Let’s find out in this Poco X2 vs Realme X2 Comparison.
+Let’s find out in this Poco X2 vs Realme X2 comparison.

 Poco X2 Box Contents: